sean-cyhong/sean-cyhong.github.io/_pages/about.md

 My research has primarily focused on [1] representation learning without supervision by human annotations.
 [2] tackling existing computer vision problems via leveraging diffusion/consistency models.
 [3] efficient Large Multimodal Models (LMMs). <br>

 Overall, my work lies at the nexus of of <b>computer vision</b> and <b>energy-efficient tiny-ML models</b>, particularly emphasizing unsupervised (self-supervised) representation learning and the development of compact yet effective machine learning models for computer vision applications.
-In the future, I aspire to address three fundamental questions that stand at the core of my research interests:
+Looking ahead, I aspire to address three fundamental questions that stand at the core of my research interests:

 <ol>
 <li>How can we harness the vast array of unlabeled natural data to construct an accurate world simulator or model?</li>